emilianavt/VSeeFaceManual/README.md

 * T pose with the arms straight to the sides
 * Palm faces downward, parallel to the ground
 * Thumb parallel to the ground 45 degrees between x and z axis

-##### <a name="outline"></a>VSFAvatar has bright pixels around it even with the UI hidden

-Make sure to use a recent version of UniVRM (0.66).
-With VSFAvatar, the shader version from your project is included in the model file.
-Older versions of MToon had some issues with transparency, which are fixed in recent versions.

 ##### My blendshape only works in a blend shape clip, not in an animation